The Panjandrum was supposed to change the course of the war for the British and help the Allies on D-Day. Instead, it almost took out a dog.

 Once the Panjandrum penetrated the German defenses, Allied tanks would roll through the holes.

 Why design a rocket-powered wheel?
-According to War History Online, the DMWD hoped that the Panjandrum would save lives.
+The DMWD hoped that the Panjandrum would save lives.
 Landing troops on a heavily fortified beach could quickly become a slaughter.
 But by rolling a dozen Panjandrums through the German line, the Allies hoped they could avoid bloodshed.

 There was only one problem: The Panjandrum was nearly impossible to operate.